nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/creating-nuxeo-packages/package-manifest.md

 *   `platforms`: The list of platforms supported by this package.
 *   `dependencies`: The list of package dependencies.
     See [org.nuxeo.connect.update.PackageDependency](http://qa.nuxeo.org/jenkins/job/nuxeo-connect-master/site/apidocs/org/nuxeo/connect/update/PackageDependency.html).
+*   `optional-dependencies`: The list of package optional dependencies.
+Used for packages which use the conditional bundle installation.
 *   `conflicts`: The list of packages conflicting with the current package.
 *   `provides`: The list of packages useless if the current package is installed.